mselerin/yang-cli/README.md

 ## Usage
-Yang-Cli is just a wrapper around [yang-schematics](https://github.com/mselerin/yang-schematics).
+Yang-Cli is just a wrapper around @angular/cli and [yang-schematics](https://github.com/mselerin/yang-schematics).
 It's main purpose is to avoid commands like `ng g yang-schematics:xxx` and write those as `yang xxx`

+Every cli parameters are passed 'as-is' to @angular/cli.

+The first parameter is the Yang schematic short-name (ex: 'component' for 'yang-schematic:component').
+If this name contains a slash ('/'), the cli assume you want to call a yang-schematic extension.
+For example the command `yang @corp/stuff` is a shortcut for `ng g @corp/yang-schematic:stuff`.

+## Available schematics
+Just read the [yang-schematics](https://github.com/mselerin/yang-schematics) docs ;-)

-## Commands
+## Special Commands
 ### New
 `yang new my-awesome-project`
 Scaffold a brand new application.